San-Bed/Birds-Near-Me/README.md

 ## Acknowledgment
 I would like to thank Colt Steele for his course [The Web Developer Bootcamp 2021](https://www.udemy.com/course/the-web-developer-bootcamp/).
 I completed the 65-hour course in April 2021 and it helped me a lot for this project.
+I would also like to thank my friends, Maxime Pelliter et Justin Michaud, for throughly testing my application.